 Biomedical Engineering Innovation is only offered as an online course.

-Students will interact with their instructional team and classmates using Blackboard and MS Teams.
+Students will interact with their instructional team and classmates using LMS and MS Teams.
 There will be both synchronous and asynchronous activities.
 Students enrolled in the online course will receive a lab kit in the mail with materials needed to complete various lab activities.